 “Talk to that dock boss, if anyone knows who is reliable around here, seems like it would be her.”

-“I’ll probably take a hit…”
+“I’ll probably take a hit . . .”

 “I will cover the difference, of course.”

 Shakes nodded and grinned through a mouthful of food.
 “Well—partner—who knew picking up a bunch of fucking filthy marooned scumbags in the middle of the ocean would lead to anything profitable!
 Fuckin’ sweet.”